Leveraged ETFs get some very polarizing opinions in the investor and trading communities.

 Rebalancing is the constant calculations the fund has to do to maintain the target exposure as time passes and the price fluctuates.

 The downside of using index futures and options to achieve leverage is that they both decay in value as time passes, which means the funds constantly need to sell, roll, and adjust the contracts they hold.

 It’s also in the rebalancing where performance decay and price drift begins to set in, which we’ll talk more in the next section.

 What Are The Risks of Trading Leveraged ETFs?

-The first is the sheer leverage.
+The first risk is the sheer leverage.
 Remember, these instruments are juicing up returns to double or triple the movement of some underlying instrument.

 Seems easy to understand, but this can be especially dangerous if the underlying index suddenly experiences a sharp increase in volatility or some unexpected news event hits in very short order.